vishakhadhonde9/Docker-/Session-1] Docker.md

 - It was initially released in March 2013, and developed by Solomon Hykes and Sebastian Pahl.
 - Docker is a set of platform-as-a-service that use 0.S. level Virtualization, where as VM ware uses Hardware level Virtualization.
 - Container have O.S files but its negligible in size compared to original files of that O.S.

+# Container -
+- Container is nothing but, it is a virtual machine which does not have any 0S
+- A container is like a lightweight, standalone package that contains everything needed to run a piece of software.
+- It includes the application code, runtime, system libraries, and dependencies.
+- Docker is used to create these containers.

+# Docker Image -
+- It is a kind of ready-to-use software read-only template Images is made with source codes, iibraries, external dependencies, and tools.
+- Images can not be updated.
+- If you want to make change in image you have to create new image.
+- Images can not run directly.